-5.4 Theme 4: Transport, Roads and Movement
+5.4 THEME 4: TRANSPORT, ROADS AND MOVEMENT

-A major concern over any future development is to ensure sufficient parking spaces are provided for new dwellings.
+5.4.1.1 A major concern over any future development is to ensure sufficient parking spaces are provided for new dwellings.
 On-street car parking is already a concern in the older parts of the village, and the Triangle car park is very often full.
-The Transport and traffic aspiration is to improve the safety of the A379 for pedestrians and cyclists.
+The transport and traffic aspirations are to address traffic volumes through the village and improve the safety of the A379 for pedestrians and cyclists.
 Recent road traffic accidents have again demonstrated the dangers, and the objective is to improve road safety on the A379 and to slow traffic down.